Healthcare Supply Chain

 • Periodic assessments or audits of transactions

-• Evaluating and selecting suppliers which meet the combined needs of the buying organization
+• Evaluating and selecting suppliers that meet the combined needs of the buying organization

 Sourcing is the Hub in the decision-making process for the supply chain.
 They lead the supplier selection and product selection process while helping the organization set priorities in their focus areas.